edPeregrina/powerpath/docs/module-map.md

 1. find the entry point used by the notebook or test you care about;
 2. identify whether the behavior is configuration, topology expansion, runtime evaluation, or postprocessing;
-3. update the matching focused tests first or alongside the code change;
+3. update the matching focused tests alongside the code change;
 4. only then widen to notebooks or higher-level workflows.

 ## Documentation maintenance